isfopo/ambitus-studio-api/documentation/project-plan.md

   - [x] create a new project
   - [x] get info about one project
+  - [ ] subscribe to changes in project
   - [x] get all scenes in a project
   - [x] get all tracks in a project
   - [ ] get all clips in project organized by scenes and tracks